Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Methods

 where $N_{rf}$ is the number of random features used for the projection in the spectral domain.
-Using the Gaussian priors and the approximations we introduced above, we obtain the closed-form formula for the KL divergence between two Gaussian distributions, leading to:
+Using Gaussian priors and approximations we introduced above, we can obtain a closed-form formula for the KL divergence.
+Moreover, the choice of prior and approximate posterior distribution for the maps of $\vect{B}^{m}$ leads to an approximation for the divergence $\mathcal{D}[q_{1}(\vect{B}^{m})||p(\vect{B}^{m})]$ detailed in \cite{ref_molchanov}.
+This allows to analytically compute all the KL terms in our cost function.
+Formulas for the KL divergences are detailed in Appendix B.